-Georges and Anne are in their eighties.
+Georges and Anne are an octogenarian couple.
 They are cultivated, retired music teachers.
-Their daughter, who is also a musician, lives abroad with her family.
-One day, Anne has an attack.
-The couple's bond of love is severely tested.
+Their daughter, also a musician, lives in Britain with her family.
+One day, Anne has a stroke, and the couple's bond of love is severely tested.

 Estelle Harris, Jason Alexander and Jerry Stiller were hired to do voice overs for the scenes where Mia Farrow and Christopher Walken sit stone-faced watching an unseen TV sitcom.
 Todd Solondz felt the "Costanzas" on the TV series "Seinfeld" were a sitcom version of the family he was depicting, but he couldn't afford to use audio clips from "Seinfeld."
 See more »

 37 of 48 people found this review helpful.

 Was this review helpful to you?